ableasdale/confluent-dockerfiles/2-data-centres-replicator/README.md

-# 2 Data Centres
+# 2 Data Centres with Replicator

 The aim of this repository is to provide a very lightweight "2-data centre" project for simple performance testing and demoing Replicator.
 It's configured to be lightweight so it can be run locally whilst also screensharing over a call.

-The walkthrough in this README demonstrates creating some load on the broker in one DC and then configuring Replicator and subsequently tuning Replicator for better performance.
+The walkthrough in this README demonstrates creating some load on the broker in one DC and then configuring Replicator and subsequently tuning Replicator for better performance over a number of test scenarios.

 ## Getting started